 Athens is the capital of Greece and one of the world’s oldest cities, with a history spanning over 3,400 years.
 Situated in the region of Attica, it lies near the Aegean Sea and is surrounded by mountains.
-It is known for its ancient landmarks like the Acropolis and Parthenon, a vibrant cafe culture and neighbourhoods that blend history with modern life.
-If you’re considering it as your next remote work stay, Athens offers a large selection of spaces to set up a base, decent average Wi-Fi speeds and a dynamic yet laid-back atmosphere that encourages both productivity and exploration.
+It is known for its ancient landmarks like the Acropolis and Parthenon, a vibrant cafe culture and districts that blend history with modern life.
+If you’re looking to work remotely from the city, Athens offers a large selection of spaces to set up a base, decent average Wi-Fi speeds and a dynamic yet laid-back atmosphere that encourages both productivity and exploration.
 Overall, Athens is an inspiring destination to work online while soaking in history, culture and Mediterranean charm.

 Popular areas to stay for working remotely in Athens include Koukaki, Kypseli and Pangrati.